Yulia Tymoshenko Bloc: Dissolution

 In November 2011, the participation of blocs of political parties in parliamentary elections was banned.
 The People's Self-Defense Political Party merged with All-Ukrainian Union "Fatherland".

 "Fatherland" and Reforms and Order Party (with People's Movement of Ukraine) announced to compete one single party list during the parliamentary elections in March 2012.
-On 7 April 2012 Arseniy Yatsenyuk announced his party Front of Changes would join them on this (single) party list.
+On 7 April 2012 Arseniy Yatsenyuk announced his party Front for Change would join them on this (single) party list.

 On 15 March 2012, the Ukrainian Social-Democratic Party was expelled from the bloc for alleged "cooperation with the presidential administration and the ruling regime"; the day before the Ukrainian Social Democratic Party party-leader Natalia Korolevska had been expelled from the "Bloc Yulia Tymoshenko-Batkivschyna"-faction.
 The Ukrainian Social-Democratic Party had stated in December 2011 "that we are doing nothing that can harm the Bloc of Yulia Tymoshenko...
 Our task is to collect the most votes in parliament at the 2012 parliamentary elections".
 On 22 March 2012 the Ukrainian Social-Democratic Party was renamed Party of Natalia Korolevska "Ukraine – Forward!".

 "Fatherland" became the "umbrella" party with an election list that included members of Reforms and Order Party, People's Movement of Ukraine, Front of Changes, For Ukraine, People's Self-Defense, Civil Position and Social Christian Party.
 In July 2012, members of the Mejlis of the Crimean Tatar People joined this list.
 This list named themselves: United Opposition "Fatherland".
 During the election the list won 62 seats and 25.55% of the votes under the proportional party-list system (falling from 30.71% in 2007 for BYuT) and another 39 by winning 39 simple-majority constituencies.
 This gave them a total of 101 seats and 22.67% of the 450 seats in the Ukrainian Parliament.
 The party lost about 2 million voters compared with BYuT's results in the previous election.

 By late November 2012 the BYuT faction consisted of 97 lawmakers of the original 156 elected in September 2007.

 On 15 June 2013, Reforms and Order Party and Front for Change merged into "Fatherland".